UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 It is required a handwritten original project report containing sections 1 - 2 - 3 - 4 -5, scanned figures with annotations, file listings, diagrams, sketches or any other resources.
 Theory to comprehend how the circuit works and how two's complement data operates may be included in section 1 on specifications.
 Follow this rubric for writing reports.

+You can use a typical board DE2-115 populated with a target chip Cyclone IV FPGA EP4CE115F29C7 to try this demonstration circuit Int_add_subt_8bit.
 Use training boards and perform laboratory measurements to verify how the circuit being designed works for real.